kleimenov/SEDONA-HTML-CSS-project/Readme.md

 ### Descriptions of JavaScript features
 1) _Weather API_ implemented on vanilla JavaScript.
 Weather API architecture includes following functions:
 Function `displayWeather()` creates DOM elements that contains weather data.
 Function `getWeather()` fetches weather API from outer resource.
 Functions `celsiusToFahrenheit()` and `fahrenheitToCelsius()` calculate and transition data to the measurement sistem convenient for user.
 2) _Modal hotel booking form_.
 Implemented algorithm allows to show and hide modal booking form.
-Algorithm includes follow steps: find modal element inside HTML markup, listen for the event `a user click on the button`, show the modal booking form, get user's data, hide modal form when user click on particular button.
+Algorithm includes follow steps: find modal element inside HTML markup, listen for the event `a user click on the button`, show the modal booking form, get user's data, hide modal form when user click on a particular button.
-3) _Likes toggle_ it is my favorite feature, for this I implement toggle algorithm.
+3) _Likes toggle_ with the toggle algorithm.